A Company's Documented Philosophy Is Called Its

 Q: Can a company’s ethos change over time?

 A: Yes.
 As markets, technologies, and societal norms evolve, so too can a company’s ethos.
-Take this: IBM shifted from a hardware-focused ethos to one centered on AI and cloud computing, reflecting its adaptation to industry trends.
+To give you an idea, IBM shifted from a hardware-focused ethos to one centered on AI and cloud computing, reflecting its adaptation to industry trends.

 Q: How does corporate ethos affect customer loyalty?